teodevgroup/teo/CONTRIBUTING.md

 #### List of features in the monorepo:

-* sql: The SQL connector
-* mongodb: The MongoDB connector
+* connector: The database connectors
 * server: The server integration
 * core: The core
 * pipeline: The pipeline items